COPD screening could mean delaying COPD progression, which can go a long way towards improving quality of life.

 The arterial blood gas analysis is a blood test that measures your lungs ability to bring oxygen into your blood and remove carbon.
 By analyzing the acidity (pH) and levels of oxygen and carbon dioxide within the blood, the test is used to determine the functionality of your lungs in moving oxygen throughout the body.
 After drawing blood from an artery, the blood is then tested to measure these chemical elements in order to determine lung health and the efficacy of current treatments.

 Although the traditional laboratory test isn’t used to diagnose COPD, it can be incredibly helpful in determining the cause of a patient’s symptoms, and whether the disease has been brought upon genetically, through smoking or through environmental conditions.
 Lab tests are able to deduce whether a patient has alpha-1 antitrypsin (AAt) deficiency, and whether it may be the cause of the patient’s COPD.

 What Can I Do About it?

 Although a diagnosis of COPD can seem insurmountable, the first step to living a longer life getting a COPD screening and finding a treatment that addresses the disease head-on.
 Changing one’s diet and gaining consistent exercise are among the best lifestyle changes one can do aside from quitting smoking.
-However, if you’re looking to address COPD disease progression directly, it may be time to consider stem cell therapy.
-Rather than only addressing the symptoms of lung disease, stem cell therapy directly affects disease progression and can restore quality of life and pulmonary function.
+However, if you’re looking to address COPD disease progression directly, it may be time to consider cellular therapy.
+Rather than only addressing the symptoms of lung disease, cellular therapy may directly affect disease progression and may improve quality of life and pulmonary function.
 For people with lung disease, a change in quality of life could mean the difference between struggling to walk to the mailbox and riding a bike.

 Interested in COPD Screening: The 5 Best Methods and Why You Need One Now?
 Share your thoughts and comments below.